Best Lightweight 2-Person Tent Under $200 (Top Picks)

 Ease of Use and Setup

 The portability of tents presented a lot of challenges to tent designers.
-Making a tent portable often caused the tent to lose the structural strength or require complicated assembly, which was not practical for outdoorsmen that need quick shelter from incoming storms.
+Making a tent portable often caused the tent to lose its structural strength or require complicated assembly, which was not practical for outdoorsmen who needed quick shelter from incoming storms.
 Fortunately, the tent design has evolved, and most of the tents on the market are either extremely easy to set up, for example, instant tents, or require moderate effort at best.

-There are two major types of tents when it comes to set up: freestanding tents and those that need additional support and stakes.
-Freestanding tents use the frame to stabilize and balance the tent and do not require additional securing, at the expense of added weight.
-Non-freestanding tents are lighter but require extended setup and are not ideal for use in the storms or snow.
+There are two major types of tents when it comes to setup: freestanding tents and those that need additional support and stakes.
+Freestanding tents use the frame to stabilize and balance the tent and do not require additional securing at the expense of added weight.
+Non-freestanding tents are lighter but require extended setup and are not ideal for use in storms or snow.

 Cost